sh4d0wlesss/sh4d0wlesss.github.io/_posts/2024-01-01-Mobile Hacking Lab-Document-Viewer-Challenge-Writeup.md

 Yes!
 It worked.
 We can write file into the application directory.
 Next step is preparing a proper library file and write into a native lib folder.

 For creating my native library, i created a c++ project with same name of target app in Android Studio.
-After that i changed the given c44 file little bit and added my hacky `initProFeatures` function.
+After that i changed the given c++ file little bit and added my hacky `initProFeatures` function.
 During this steps,  i watched [Laurie's video](https://www.youtube.com/watch?v=87uMi7L-3Hc)(thx a lot for great videos) about translating java code into native code on Android.
 Here is my native lib code:
 ```c++
 #include <jni.h>
 #include <string>